benhoyt/benhoyt.github.com/writings/goawk-compiler-vm.md

 The `PrintStmt` is only 48 bytes from the `BinaryExpr`, but the left `FieldExpr` is 8KB from that, and then its `NumExpr` is almost 120KB away from that.
 Cache blocks are typically 64 bytes, so each of those probably requires loading an additional cache block from main memory.
 Not very cache-friendly.

-With a virtual machine interpreter, the instructions are in a nice linear array of opcodes, which will probably be loaded into a cache block all at once.
+With a virtual machine interpreter, the instructions are in a nice linear array of opcodes (instruction numbers), which will probably be loaded into a cache block all at once.
 There's much less jumping around in RAM.
-Here's what the GoAWK virtual machine instructions for that same program look like (you can see this with the new disassembly flag, `goawk -da`):
+Here's what the GoAWK virtual machine instructions for that same program look like (you can see this "assembly listing" with the new debug flag, `goawk -da`):

 ```
 $ echo 3 4 | goawk -da '{ print $1+$2 }'